thomd/pass-paper/README.md

     pass paper | pr | lp -o media=A4 -o number-up=2

-Print all password from 'folder' with
+Print all passwords from 'folder' with

     pass paper folder | lp